Blogs and Thoughts, by Alex Klokkaris

 - If you have trouble conjuring up the emotions, think of a time when you felt optimistic, confident, powerful, at ease or whatever emotions you want to associate with the new goal or situation.
 Write it down, spend time savouring it and imagining those thoughts, feelings and memories.
 Feeling is a fine-tuning, it magnifies the energy of what you want to experience more of by resonating with it.

-Workshop forthcoming on Saturday 3rd March 2018 in Colchester click here for more info
+Workshop forthcoming on Saturday 22nd September 2018 in Colcheste,Essex click on link below for more info

 Out with the old, in with the new: The Art of Letting Go!